By the end of this section, you will be able to:

 Banks are legally required to hold a minimum level of reserves, but no rule prohibits them from holding additional excess reserves above the legally mandated limit.
 For example, during a recession banks may be hesitant to lend, because they fear that when the economy is contracting, a high proportion of loan applicants become less likely to repay their loans.

 When many banks are choosing to hold excess reserves, expansionary monetary policy may not work well.
 This may occur because the banks are concerned about a deteriorating economy, while the central bank is trying to expand the money supply.
 If the banks prefer to hold excess reserves above the legally required level, the central bank cannot force individual banks to make loans.
 Similarly, sensible businesses and consumers may be reluctant to borrow substantial amounts of money in a recession, because they recognize that firms’ sales and employees’ jobs are more insecure in a recession, and they do not want to face the need to make interest payments.
 The result is that during an especially deep recession, an expansionary monetary policy may have little effect on either the price level or the real GDP.

 Japan experienced this situation in the 1990s and early 2000s.
 Japan’s economy entered a period of very slow growth, dipping in and out of recession, in the early 1990s.
 By February 1999, the Bank of Japan had lowered the equivalent of its federal funds rate to 0%.
 It kept it there most of the time through 2003.
-Moreover, in the two years from March 2001 to March 2003, the Bank of Japan also expanded the money supply of the country by about 50%—an enormous increase.
+Moreover, in the two years from March 2001 to March 2003, the Bank of Japan also expanded the country's money supply by about 50%—an enormous increase.
 Even this highly expansionary monetary policy, however, had no substantial effect on stimulating aggregate demand.
 Japan’s economy continued to experience extremely slow growth into the mid-2000s.